Otherkin

 Rare · ≈ 1 in 1,000

-- 01Otherkin — Wikipediadefinition; Elf Queen's Daughters; coinage of otherkind (April 1990) and otherkin (July 1990) on the Elfinkind Digest; alterhuman umbrella; furry survey figures; not a recognised disorder
+- 01Otherkin — Wikipediadefinition and OED (2017) gloss; Elf Queen's Daughters and their Green Egg letters; coinage of otherkind (April 1990) and otherkin (July 1990) on the Elfinkind Digest; alterhuman umbrella (c.
+2014); community survey work on non-human identification within the furry fandom; not a recognised disorder

 - 02Danielle Kirby, Fantasy and Belief: Alternative Religions, Popular Narratives and Digital Cultures (Equinox, 2013)the principal academic study of otherkin as a digital-age alternative-spirituality identity